BroadbandForum/usp/specification/security/readme.md

 ### Encryption

-The `EnableEncryption` parameter, if implemented in `MTP.{i}.CoAP.` or `MTP.{i}.HTTP.`, allows encryption of the MTP to be enabled or disabled.
-If this parameter is not implemented, then there is no USP mechanism to toggle encryption.
 It is recommended that Agents implement the ability to encrypt all MTPs (via TLS 1.2 or DTLS 1.2 insert references, as appropriate), enable it by default, and not implement the ability to disable it.

 ### Challenges